MatthijsKamstra/haxenode/12socket/about.md

 ###What we primarily use are sockets.

 Socket.IO enables real-time bidirectional event-based communication.
 It works on every platform, browser or device, focusing equally on reliability and speed.

 _source: <http://socket.io/>_

 This example is a combination of

 1. Express (read more about that [here](../05website/exampleAdvanced.md))
 2. Automation (read more about that [here](../11automation/example2.md)
-3. Jade - node template system (I have no example made about that, check this [site](http://jade-lang.com/))
+3. Jade - node template system (I have not written about that, check this [site](http://jade-lang.com/))
 4. JQuery (you can find info about that [here](http://matthijskamstra.github.io/haxejs/01jquery/example.html))
 5. Vanilla js (you can find more info [here](http://matthijskamstra.github.io/haxejs/03vanillajs/example.html))